 Good Standing: A student with a minimum cumulative GPA of B (3.0 GPA).
 A minimum GPA of 3.0 is required for progression from the didactic year to the clinical training year and for graduation from this program.

 Academic Probation: Graduate students whose GPA falls below the required 3.0 are placed on academic probation.
-Students will have 1 quarter to raise their GPA to 3.0 or be liable for dismissal.
+Students will have one (1) didactic quarter or two (2) successive clinical rotations to raise their GPA to 3.0 or be subject to dismissal.

 Non-academic Dismissal: Students may be dismissed for reasons other than academic deficiency.
 Causes for non-academic dismissal may include violation of University rules and/or state or federal law, moral turpitude, unprofessional behavior, criminal activity, or other reasons as defined by USF.